boshtannik/embedded-nano-mesh/README.md

 - Ping-Pong sending (recommended to use `ignore_duplications`)
 - Transaction sending (loads net a lot, it is highly recommended to use `ignore_duplications`)

 ### Note: The more nodes in the network leads to the more chance of the message to be reached to it's destination.
 So, more devices you have within the network - the less need of use `transactions` for sending data.
-And otherwise: The less devices are in the network - the more reason for you to use `transaction` or `ping-pong` way of sending of data, to get guarantee, that the message was reached it's destination.
+And otherwise: The less devices are in the network - the more reason for you to use `transaction` or `ping-pong` way of sending of data, to get guaranteed knowledge that the message was reached it's destination or not.

 ## Warning